Imperative Verbs

 I hope this article helped you to learn imperative verbs in detail, how to use them, and why they are essential for everyday English.

-If you liked it, please subscribe to our newsletter for more articles on grammar, vocabulary, and language learning.
+If you liked this article, then please subscribe to our newsletter for more articles on grammar, vocabulary, and language learning.

 You can also follow us on Facebook, Instagram, and YouTube for the latest updates.